jakim54/swift-closures-reading-swift-intro-000/README.md

 So the type of this function is (`String`) -> `String`.
 We would say that it takes in a `String` and returns a `String`.

-Lets test out this new found knowledge.
+Let's test out this new found knowledge.

 ```swift
 func hello() {